rotki/rotki/docs/usage_guide.rst

 With rotki you can also add balances/accounts for any type of asset and location that may not be supported at the moment.
 For example real estate, equity holdings or holdings in a not yet supported blockchain or exchange.

-To add or modify a manually tracked balance navigate to the "Manual Balances" sub-page and click the large "+" icon.
+To add or modify a manually tracked balance navigate to the :menuselection:`Manual Balances` sub-page and click the "Add Manual Balance" button on the top right.
 There choose the asset from the dropdown menu, input a unique label for the account, decorate it with any number of tags and choose an amount and location.

 .. image:: images/sc_manually_tracked_balances.png